KmanOz/KmanSonoff/README.md

 #define WIFI_PASS       "homepass"                           // wifi password
 ```

-Additionally other parameters can be changed in the file at your discretion like whether or not you wish to remember the last relay state, retain mqtt messages, update frequecy for WiFi retries etc. See "config.h" for all options.
+Additionally other parameters can be changed in the file at your discretion like whether or not you wish to remember the last relay state, retain mqtt messages, update frequecy for WiFi retries etc. See "config_sc.h or config_mc.h" for all options.

 ## Flashing the Firmware

 I will assume you have the necessary skills to complete this step.
 As mentioned earlier, you'll need the Arduino IDE and you'll need to move the files you just cloned to the right directories.
 There are plenty or tutorials that cover all the steps involved already published on the Internet and it's only a Google search away.

 As for the switch modifications, it's simply a matter of opening up the switch, installing a 4 or 5 pin header (depending on switch type) and then holding down the main switch (or installing a jumper on some models) on the unit before you power it up with your FTDI adapter.
 You are then good to go to re-flash your new firmware.
-The photo below is for illustration only and different products will require the same basic connection but headers will be located in different positions etc. (If anyone is willing to help feel free to do a pull and add details instructions for other switches.
+The photo below is for illustration only and different products will require the same basic connection but headers will be located in different positions etc. (If anyone is willing to help, feel free to do a PR and add detailed instructions for other switches.
 Sorry too busy).

 ![alt FTDI Diagram](images/th10ftdi.JPG "FTDI Diagram")